Seeed-Studio/wiki-documents/docs/Base_Shield_V2.md

 - Linkit One

 !!!Note
     The boards are not listed above mean that it might have chance to work with the platform board however requires extra work such as jump wires or rewriting the code.
-If you are interested in digging more, welcome to contact techsupport@seeed.cc.
+If you are interested in digging more, welcome to contact us via [forum](http://forum.seeedstudio.com/).

 ## Hardware Overview